 • Visit ancient monasteries, from the well-known Tengboche monastery to others.

-• Walk alongside stunning glaciers like Ngozumpa and Khumbu.
+• Walk alongside stunning glaciers, such as Ngozumpa and Khumbu.

 January